Chapter 5. Trends in Selected Biomes, Habitats, and Ecosystems: Dry and Sub-humid Lands

 To date there are no ongoing programmes for monitoring change in the global extent of dry and sub-humid lands.
 Existing global land cover maps, such as GLC2000 (Bartholomé and Belward 2005), GLCCD (Loveland et al. 2000), and the University of Maryland global land cover classification (Hansen et al. 2000) do not have sufficient resolution or accuracy for either global or regional monitoring needs, although they are useful for establishing approximate area and distribution for one time period.
 Classifications for these maps are mostly based on associations with the Normalized Difference Vegetation Index (NDVI).
 Minimum annual red reflectance, peak annual NDVI, and minimum channel three brightness temperature were among the most used metrics for the University of Maryland map.
 Accuracies hover around 80 percent overall, with most errors in drylands occurring as a result of confusion between grasslands and croplands or grasslands and wooded grasslands.
 Even if repeated over time, only dramatic changes across large areas or in smaller, well-sampled areas could be detected from these mapping efforts.

-General trends in the extent of dryland ecosystems can be examined over time by correlating variables such as reflectance values, principal components, band ratios from multitemporal satellite data such as AVHRR and MODIS with known or estimated values from the field (McDermid et al. 2005).
+5.1.1 Local and regional extent and change General trends in the extent of dryland ecosystems can be examined over time by correlating variables such as reflectance values, principal components, band ratios from multitemporal satellite data such as AVHRR and MODIS with known or estimated values from the field (McDermid et al. 2005).
 For very small areas, the mapping of individual trees or specific grassland communities might be accomplished using high-resolution satellite data such as IKONOS and QuickBird.
 However, perhaps the most useful approach for biodiversity monitoring would entail the compromise between cost and accuracy that is achievable at an intermediate resolution with either Landsat or SPOT imagery.
-Several classification techniques are available for change analysis (supervised or unsupervised, simultaneous or postclassification—see Chapter 3 on remote sensing basics).
-Relying exclusively on automated classifications of grasslands and other arid ecosystems is likely to produce less than optimal results.
-Traditional remote sensing and image interpretation techniques, which rely on visual interpretation of such cues as texture, tone, contrast, and context, are helpful in identifying and delineating individual habitats or ecosystems.
+Several classification techniques are available for change analysis (supervised or unsupervised, simultaneous or postclassification—see

 In general, accuracy levels are higher under certain conditions such as a small area of interest, strategic timing of scene acquisitions, more detailed knowledge of ground cover type, greater knowledge of local ecology, and more extensive ground truth information.
 Furthermore, low turnover in the soil-rock background is preferable for accuracy’s sake.
-Under such conditions, Grignetti et al. (1997) achieved 85 percent classification accuracy in the Mediterranean and up to 95 percent among finely defined community types such as thermophile oak wood, mixed oak wood and evergreen scrubs, Pinus pinea woods, and agricultural areas.
+Under such conditions, Grignetti et al. (1997) achieved 85 percent classification accuracy in the Mediterranean and up to 95 percent among finely defined community types such as thermophile oak wood, mixed oak wood and evergreen scrubs,

-Many of the same issues that affect the interpretation of satellite measurements in dryland regions hold true for field observations as well; therefore, they are not necessarily shortcomings of remote sensing problems per se.
+5.1.2 General considerations for satellite monitoring in dry and sub-humid lands Many of the same issues that affect the interpretation of satellite measurements in dryland regions hold true for field observations as well; therefore, they are not necessarily shortcomings of remote sensing problems per se.
 For example, natural transitions between savannas, grasslands, deserts and shrublands, and even forests are often gradual; this makes it difficult to draw boundaries between ecosystems or consistently determine patterns of change when observing from the field, air, or space.

 In drylands, considerable natural variation in the spectral qualities of vegetation over time and between seasons makes it difficult to judge when change is significant in terms of biodiversity and natural resource management.
 Change in vegetation amount is closely linked with variations in local precipitation.
 Within a single season, storms or rainy periods may result in dramatic localized changes in plant cover.
 In addition to that of vegetation, spectral characteristics of communities of cyanobacteria, fungi, lichens, and mosses can change in response to such short precipitation events (Tsoar and Karnieli 1996).
 Ecosystems may experience more than one greenup or variable greenups from year to year (Zhang et al. 2003).
 Over longer time intervals, irregular events such as periodic droughts, floods or dust storms may have a dramatic effect on the spectral landscape (Muhs and Maat 1993, Schultz and Ostler 1993).
 These forms of natural variation can be misinterpreted or missed altogether if the timing of acquired imagery is not carefully considered.
 Meteorological records should be consulted to ascertain moisture conditions associated with a certain satellite image, or to choose optimal dates for a change analysis (Yang et al. 1997; Yang et al. 1998).
-Global climate data are available from the Global Precipitation Climatology Project (Adler et al. 2003) and from the NOAA Climate Prediction Center’s Merged Analysis of Precipitation (Xie and Arkin 1997).
-However, at 2.5 degree resolution, these data are appropriate for regional use only.
-Smaller areas, such as landscapes, require a denser set of observations over space and time (Nezlin and Stein 2005).
-But in many dryland regions, especially in Africa, coverage of meteorological stations is too sparse for regional or local monitoring needs.
+Global climate data are available from the

 One of the biggest challenges for remote sensing in dry and sub-humid areas is that image pixels may contain little or no contribution from photosynthetic plant matter.
 Instead, soil, shadow, rock, senescent material, or nonphotosynthetic vegetation (NPV) may dominate – this is particularly true in hyperarid areas.
 It is very difficult to classify or quantify vegetation cover of less than about 40 percent because of the spectral dominance of background soils and rocks (Smith et al. 1990).
 To reduce this problem, spectral unmixing (mixture modelling) is used to discriminate among soil, nonphotosynthetic material, and plant material.
 The resulting models of percentage of land cover work reasonably well in certain locales, such as desert shrub canopies (McGwire et al. 2000).
 However, a significant limitation is that all significant pixel components must have unique and identifiable signatures.
 Second, the soil-rock background surrounding sparse vegetation may be quite heterogeneous and is unlikely to stay constant across a large area so that reflectance values have to be calibrated frequently throughout.
 The best results so far have been attained with hyperspectral imagery for very limited areas and when there is vegetation cover over 30% (Okin and Roberts 2004).
 So, although it holds promise, spectral unmixing is not yet an appropriate technique for operational monitoring.